wayne931121/python_view_variable/README.md

     H = b"123"
     view(H)

-# Or Get the Variable Name and Methods :
+# Get the Variable Name and Methods :
     A = "hello"
     name, methods = view(A,False)
     print(name)